CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/install-innovation-only/advanced/rollover-certificates.md

 ### Configure Update Certificates Script

-1. In the `Cortex Innovation 2022.9 - App Server Install Scripts` folder, locate the `Cortex.Innovation.Update.Certificates.ps1` script and open it with a text editor.
+1. In the `Cortex Innovation {{< version >}} - App Server Install Scripts` folder, locate the `Cortex.Innovation.Update.Certificates.ps1` script and open it with a text editor.
 1. Choose the tab below that matches the configuration for this installation, then update the script to match, changing the parameters according to the details given below:

     {{< tabpane lang="powershell" >}}